Use Conda environments

 - The option

-declares the name of the environment to create.
-This must be a name that is not used yet (usemamba env list
+-ndeclares the name of the environment to create.
+This must be a name that is not used yet (usemamba env listto list existing environments).

 the new environment was created.